 5. Lack of Collaboration

-Financial planning and analysis, like any other business transformation initiatives, faces obstacles if effective collaboration across departments doesn’t exist.
-Collaboration in financial planning and analysis ensures better visibility and more accurate forecasts across your business functions.
+FP&A, like any other business transformation initiatives, faces obstacles if effective collaboration across departments doesn’t exist.
+Collaboration in FP&A ensures better visibility and more accurate forecasts across your business functions.
 For example, information shared by the operations team aids in financial planning and cost optimization through a supportive system of shared information.
 Collaborative forecasting enables companies to move away from disparate and isolated forecasting activities to a unified, real-time enterprise forecasting process.

 6. Lack of Real-Time Information